 Three 'energy remote' areas in NWE will act as pilot locations for DHES systems:

-In respect of the growing internationalisation of the off-grid sector and in the believe that profound technology and know-exchange between the developed and developing world is crucial to effectively contribute to SEforALL and its targets, ARE has joined the consortium as the communication partner of the project.
+In respect of the growing internationalisation of the off-grid sector and in the belief that profound technology and knowledge-exchange between the developed and developing world is crucial to effectively contribute to SEforALL and its targets, ARE has joined the consortium as the communication partner of the project.